Report Topics:

 Congress has presented and revised the following bills relevant to the industry.
 These are still pending for debate on the Plenary Session in Congress:

-The bill aims to enable consumers to accept commercial calls consciously and unequivocally.
-Therefore, the commercial practice is sanctioned when these were not requested in the first place.
+The bill seeks to enable consumers to accept commercial calls consciously and unequivocally.
+Therefore, the commercial practice is sanctioned when these are not requested in the first place.

 This is expected to be applied to household products, food, cosmetics, pesticides, toiletries, and medical products, as well as in public places such as supermarkets, tourist services, public libraries, and others.